arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ***If you need to install ADB, you can also download the right tool for your Operating System directly from the [official Android website](https://developer.android.com/studio/releases/platform-tools).***

-In case you would like to start the embedded Arduino Linux configurator from the command line, you can continue typing in your terminal `adb forward tcp:8080 tcp:80`.
+In case you would like to start the embedded Arduino Linux Wizard from the command line, you can continue typing in your terminal `adb forward tcp:8080 tcp:80`.
 With this command, ADB allows to forward the requests of the `8080 TCP-IP port` of your computer to the `80 TCP-IP port` of your device, that for this case it is the device with the name _Portenta X8_.

 ![ADB forward command](assets/adb-tcp-port.png "ADB forward command")

-Now you can open your browser, go to [http://localhost:8080](http://localhost:8080) and the same Arduino Linux Configurator dashboard will appear to allow you to configure your Portenta X8.
+Now you can open your browser, go to [http://localhost:8080](http://localhost:8080) and the same Arduino Linux Wizard dashboard will appear to allow you to configure your Portenta X8.

 ![Out-of-the-box Homepage](assets/OOTB_homepage.png "Out-of-the-box Homepage")